augustinh22/msc_markdown/source/03_AppliedExample.md

 ![Overview of study area with Sentinel-2 relative orbits based on simplified acquisition swaths, showing an approximate orbit overlap in purple. \label{fig:overview}](source/figures/study_area_edit.png)

 Data characteristics of the study area based on their collective metadata indicate suitability for optical time-series analyses, primarily due to the low average annual cloud-cover reflected in the Sentinel-2 archive for the area.
 According to the Köppen-Geiger classification, the climate is mostly warm Mediterranean (Csa) in the western part of the study area transitioning into warm and semi-arid (BSh) towards the east [@peelUpdatedWorldMap2007].
 The annual average cloud-cover percentage, extracted from \ac{ESA}’s \ac{L1C} metadata, also decreases from west to east.
 The majority of scenes acquired from May to October have a cloud-cover percentage below 10%, while otherwise generally ranging between 20% and 40% from October to May.
-These summary metadata metrics were determined using the Sentinel-2 metadata analysis system developed at \acs{ZGIS}, called EO-Compass [**cite**].
+These summary metadata metrics were determined using the Sentinel-2 metadata analysis system developed at \acs{ZGIS}, called EO-Compass [@sudmannsEOCompass2018; @sudmannsSentinel2DashboardSpatiotemporal2017].

 # Data